 You can then provide a name for the part (might as well call it canopy) and indicate if you want to use your default part template (always a good idea).
 This creates the part and opens it in its own window.
 Check the model tree for the part.
 The geometry brought in from the master model file mbody appears as an Extern Copy Geom feature at the bottom of the model tree.
+What material has been assigned?
+Can you change that to something different (like a transparent plastic)?
+Where do you have to change this?

-Repeat this for the cockpit body
+Repeat this for the cockpit body.

 Create a new assembly called podracer using your default assembly template and Assemble the two components (canopy and cockpit) that are In Session.
 Constrain each of these using the Default constraint.
 This constraint is not required (ie other constraints could be used), but works here since both parts are using the same datums for references.
 Now that the parts are in an assembly, they can be Exploded to get the view in Figure 14 above.
-Each part can also be analyzed on its own (mass properties or stress analysis using Creo Simulate, for example).
+Each part can also be analyzed on its own (mass properties or stress analysis using

+Creo Simulate, for example).

 Open the cockpit part and try to change the radius of the arc at the front (our very first feature).
 The Edit Dimension command is not available for the Extern Copy Geom feature.
 Go back to the master part mbody, select the very first extrude in the model tree and change the radius from 50 to 75.
 Regenerate the model and go back to the assembly window.
 You may have to Regenerate again so that the geometry change can propagate through the master model, the separate part file, and into the assembly model.
 Voila!
 The assembly shows the new geometry, shown in Figure 14.
+Save the assembly file.